 In the old days of system development we found a role called system engineer whose job it was to optimize value.
 System engineers worked with three theories of value; an economic theory of value, a psychological theory of value, and a casuistic theory of value ().
 The economic theory of value harks back to where we started with ROI, NPV and cash flow.
 The psychological theory of value applies to the mental health and contentment, and maybe even passion, of the team.
 And the casuistic theory of value relates to tradition and to “doing the right thing.”
 In its most vulgar form it may manifest itself as the Scrum Values; we find a more finessed version in The Spirit of the Game.
 Systems engineers used to use parameterized mathematical models and to optimize value equations by adjusting coefficients for each of several kinds of value.
 While we are not recommending such a reductionist approach, to informally consider the tradeoffs and to discuss them as a team will likely both leave the team with a greater legacy, and better leave them with a feeling of a job well done at the end of the day.

 Value should be more than just a matter of locally optimizing the profitability of each Product Backlog Item (PBI) in isolation.
 Re-ordering PBIs to hit the best market windows can increase the profitability of every item in the Product Backlog Item.
 The team might optimize different PBIs for different theories of value.
-Value emerges over time as a property of the entire backlog and its ordering.
+Value emerges over time as a property of the entire backlog and its ordering (e.g, consider cost of delay as one exemplary consideration).
 The Vision plays a crucial role both in assessing value and adjusting work to increase value — and the team may adjust the Vision itself to re-charter the team on a trajectory to higher value.

-So when a Scrum Team aspires to create the Greatest Value, each team should consider what is really important to them, their colleagues, their loved ones, and their fellow world citizens all together.
+So when a Scrum Team aspires to create the Greatest Value, each team should consider what is really important to their end users but also to themselves, their colleagues, their loved ones, and their fellow world citizens all together.
 Scrum can help you optimize any theory of value.

 The next pattern, ROI-Ordered Backlog, is explicitly about value.
 Most of the rest of the Product Backlog patterns also deal principally with value.
 Product Owners often annotate each Product Backlog Item with some measure of incremental value.
 While we usually think of this annotation as representing profitability, consider using another measure — such as the corporate image in the community — as a refreshing alternative.
 You may ultimately evolve to using two or three informal indicators of value to help guide Product Backlog ordering.